 2 Days in San Diego Pass Saving Example

-- A 2 day San Diego All Inclusive pass currently costs $169, and includes all the attractions except the Old Town Trolley Tour.
-So the total cost would be $246, with a saving per adult of $5.45
+- A 2 day San Diego All Inclusive pass currently costs $179, and includes all the attractions except the Old Town Trolley Tour.
+So the total cost of the pass plus the Trolley Tour would be $231, with a saving per adult of $18

-- A 7 choice San Diego pass costs $149 and includes all the attractions, plus you can visit an extra attraction (there’s no 6 choice pass).
-This would be a cost saving per adult of at least $102.
+- A 7 choice San Diego Explorer pass costs $150 and includes all the attractions, plus you can visit an extra attraction (there’s no 6 choice pass).
+The trolley tour is also for two days.
+This would be a cost saving per adult of at least $99.

-- A San Diego CityPASS costs $159 but does not include the Natural History Museum or Air and Space Museum.
-So the total cost with the pass would be $201.45, for a saving per adult of $50.
+- A San Diego CityPASS costs $149 but does not include the Natural History Museum or Air and Space Museum.
+So the total cost with the pass and tickets for those museums would be $194, for a saving per adult of $55.

 As you can see, all the passes would save you some money, with the 7 choice San Diego pass offering the greatest savings for this specific itinerary.
 You could leave out an attraction like one of the museums on the second day, and drop down to a five-choice pass, for even more savings.